quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Thus, we might expect that the spectrum of *de novo* mutations &mdash; that is, the frequency of each individual mutation type (C>T, A>G, etc.) &mdash; will differ between genomes that harbor either a mutator or wild-type allele at a given locus.
 Previously, we used quantitative trait locus mapping to discover candidate mutator alleles in the DNA repair gene *Mutyh* that increased the C>A germline mutation rate in a family of inbred mice known as the BXDs [@PMID:35545679;@PMID:33472028].

-In this study we developed a new method, called "inter-haplotype distance," to detect alleles associated with mutation spectrum variation in recombinant inbred lines (RILs).
+In this study we developed a new method, called "inter-haplotype distance," to detect alleles associated with mutation spectrum variation.
 By applying this approach to mutation data from the BXDs, we confirmed the presence of a germline mutator locus near *Mutyh* and discovered an additional C>A mutator locus on chromosome 6 that overlaps *Ogg1* and *Mbd4*, two DNA glycosylases involved in base-excision repair [@PMID:17581577;@PMID:10097147].
 The effect of a chromosome 6 mutator allele depended on the presence of a mutator allele near *Mutyh*, and BXDs with mutator alleles at both loci had even greater numbers of C>A mutations than those with mutator alleles at either locus alone.